 Help is just a click away!
 Use our website to take care of business.

-The Comptroller's office currently offers virtual Sales and Use Tax Seminars conducted via Webex Events.
+Our office also offers virtual Sales and Use Tax Seminars conducted via Webex Events.
 New taxpayers are especially encouraged to attend these overviews of tax responsibilities for buyers, sellers, and service providers.
 For more information, visit the Taxpayer Seminars webpage.

 The Practitioners’ Corner is a one-stop resource for information about filing and paying taxes, links to tax research sources and searchable databases.